estp/estp/specification.rst

 * ``1ab4:x-my-type``

-Note: Only first character after colon denotes type, all following characters must be ignored (they are reserved for optional parameters of the type).
-The types starting with "x" are free to use in any application for experimenting, at risk of incompatibily problems between implementations.
+Note: Only first character after colon denotes type, all following characters must be ignored (they are reserved for optional parameters of the type)

 Counter Type
 ````````````